 “But the Lucia brand also has a social responsibility,” Wildtgrube notes.
 Lucia also raises money to help children who have experienced violence at home.
-The event raised almost 134,000 euros for the cause in 2010.

 For many weeks after December 13, Lucia continues to spread her hope and cheer, visiting hospitals, orphanages, daycare centres and nursing homes at the darkest time of the year in Finland.

 More than a brand name

 But isn’t this the 21st century?
 Why does an old-fashioned thing like this only get more popular as the gears of modern life churn along?
 Hasn’t Lucia changed since her debut?
 “At her core, Lucia hasn’t changed at all: the white dress, the red belt, the crown of real candles in her hair,” Wildtgrube says.

 “The demands about what qualities Lucia should possess have indeed changed.
 In the past Lucia was perhaps the ‘quiet girl,’ the one who didn’t necessarily outshine everyone else in the room.
 But today we want to see a Lucia who can handle the media and feels comfortable in the public eye and everything that goes with that.”